 - This should keep in the refrigerator just fine for at least a week or so.

-While I was whipping up batches of creamer, I decided to try the flavored syrup recipe I bookmarked quite awhile ago and found here: slashfood.com .
-The idea is to make a simple syrup with sugar and water and then add flavorings.
-Pour a bit into the mug, add your cream and then top with hot coffee.
+While I was experimenting with batches of this delightful treat, I decided now was a good time to try a different take on things with an easy recipe I bookmarked quite awhile ago (found at SlashFood, no longer available online).
+The idea is to make a simple syrup with sugar and water and then mix in the flavorings.
+Pour a bit of this elixir into the mug, next half & half and then top with freshly brewed hot java.

 2 cups sugar (white or brown, I tried both)

 Bring to a boil and keep at a slow boil for about 10 minutes or so, stirring often (I wanted the consistency to be a little thicker and less runny).
 Remove from heat, pour evenly into three 250 ml mason jars and then add ingredients.
 I tried:

 - Cinnamon: 1/2 teaspoon ground cinnamon